zadarastorage/zadara-examples/k8s/eksd/README.md

 ## Security concerns
 * The pre-baked EKS-D image modifies the default Ubuntu [udev service](https://manpages.ubuntu.com/manpages/jammy/man7/udev.7.html) sandboxing permissions by allowing API calls to be made upon new volume attachment (required for the EBS CSI operation)

+**:information_source:** This version uses a new `zadara_disk_mapper.py` script that will not use the API calls if the device-name is encoded in the disk serial received from the driver.
+This is compatible with the next zCompute major version, which will break the old script.
+It is recommended to push the updated script to all existing workers, or upgrade them to the new image available in zCompute **23.08.4** service pack (which is still compatible with both versions), prior of the upgrade to the next major version.
 * The deployment will create and use a bastion VM with port 22 (SSH) exposed to the world (and EKS-D nodes with port 22 exposed to the bastion) - you may want to limit this exposure, stop or even terminate the bastion VM post-deployment
 * The deployment will create a public-facing NLB for the control-plane api-server, exposing Kubernetes to the world - you may want to limit this exposure to private networks per the documentation below